 The application of watermarking is not limited to a single insertion point in the value chain.
 Instead, watermarking can be applied at various stages during the content distribution cycle: in the studio, in the distribution network, and finally in the receiver.

-The Verimatrix/Reveal™ Service is offered in order to extract and interpret the embedded payload, thus providing convenience for VideoMark and StreamMark customers and, importantly, security against arbitrary verification.
+A key VideoMark advantage is that the payload can be extracted without the need for the original, unmarked content.
+A major benefit of this so-called blind extraction approach is that there is no need for large content archives, etc. Verimatrix/Reveal™ is a set of tools offered in order to extract and interpret the embedded payload, thus providing convenience for VideoMark customers and, importantly, security against arbitrary verification.

-To get a perspective on how these watermarking technologies can be applied further, please download the Verimatrix whitepaper “Integrated Watermarking Creates More Durable Pay-TV Businesses” or contact Verimatrix.
+To get a perspective on how these technologies can be applied further, please download the whitepaper “Integrated Watermarking Creates More Profitable Pay-TV Businesses”.